-The ride experience is cool, and we like the idea of guests taking part, but the flying system is Cluny and jobs other than pilot are pretty boring.
+The ride experience is cool, and we like the idea of guests taking part, but the flying system is clumsy, and jobs other than pilot are pretty boring.
 It also could use multiple missions to give it more re-rideability.
-It’s still one of the best attractions, however it disappoints slightly to what it could have been.
+It’s still one of the best attractions, however, it disappoints slightly to what it could have been.

 17. Peter Pan’s Flight

 This is the quintessential Fantasyland ride and one of the most popular in the Magic Kingdom.
 When you think about classic Disney dark rides, Peter Pan’s Flight has to be at the top of the list.
 It’s just plain iconic.

 The beauty of this attraction is in its ride system, an overhead track making it appear as if you are flying over the streets of London and then Neverland.
 All the Peter Pan characters are in here for fans of the film.
 Yes, it needs some updating to make it even more incredible, but for an attraction based on a ride system from 1955, it still is a must-do ride at Disney World today.